 Expenses - Deductions from Fiduciary Net Position - Benefits paid to members, refunds of member contributions and administrative expenses are the sources of expenses for the Civilian Employees' Retirement System.
-Benefit payments and refunds represent 98% of the total deductions.
+Benefit payments and refunds represent 98.1% of the total deductions.
 Benefits paid to members increased over the prior year because of new retirements and a cost of living adjustment for retirees.
-The amount of refunds decreased due to shorter term members leaving the Police Department.
-Administrative expenses decreased due to reductions in actuarial and audit fees.
+The amount of refunds to members leaving the Police Department increased over the prior year.
+Administrative expenses increased due to an increase in actuarial fees and salaries and payroll taxes.

 City contributions continued to equal the amount recommended by the Plan's actuary.
-For the fiscal year end beginning May 1, 2017, City contributions are budgeted to total the actuarial required contribution amount of \$5.0 million.
-The contribution amount is calculated at 17.72% of projected covered salary.
+For the fiscal year beginning May 1, 2018, City contributions are budgeted to total the actuarial required contribution amount of \$4.8 million.
+The contribution amount is calculated at 17.98% of projected covered payroll.

-The Retirement Board has approved an asset allocation which over time is expected to realize a longterm investment rate of return of 7.5%.
+The Retirement Board has approved an asset allocation which over time is expected to realize a long-term investment rate of return of 7.5%.
 The Retirement Board continues to review investment allocations on a monthly basis and to rebalance the portfolio, as needed, with guidance from an independent financial consulting firm.